 Students may be assigned Saturday School work detail as a form of disciplinary action.
-Saturday School hours are from 7:30 a.m. until 10:30 a.m.
-Students must sign in no later than 7:40, or they will be considered absent.
+Saturday School hours are from 7:00 a.m. until 10:00 a.m.
 Students who are absent or tardy will be assessed further disciplinary actions.
+Cellphones will be collected and secured by teacher/administrator.